-Mindfulness teaches us how to identify maladaptive thought patterns, moods, emotions which might be preventing us from falling asleep.
+Mindfulness teaches us how to identify maladaptive thought patterns, moods, emotions that might be preventing us from falling asleep.
 And more than just identifying and recognizing this self-talk, Mindfulness teaches us to observe it with curiosity, compassion, and acceptance.

 Mindful observation and acceptance of even the most stressful thoughts can be much more relaxing than A. getting caught up in those thought patterns without realizing it and B. recognizing the pattern and then self-criticizing or self-judging and beating yourself up.

 Remember to check in with yourself and resist the urge to be constantly distracted or entertained.
 Binge-watching shows, or fixating on the news too much can perpetuate stress and anxiety – especially during the pandemic.
 The mind needs to process what’s going on so you can relax and ease into sleep when the day is over.

 Finding other ways to relax can also really promote sleepiness and improve overall sleep patterns.
 Nightly wind-down routines like stretching, listening to relaxing music, meditating, or breathing exercises are a few great examples.

 Generally, an active healthy day will promote a restful healthy night of sleep.
 But try to think longer-term than just day by day.
 The body and mind need a well rounded, overall healthy lifestyle.

 Sleep is one of the foundational pillars of living a healthy lifestyle.
 It augments memory and learning, improves cognitive function, and boosts our immune system.
 Healthy sleep also promotes better mood and emotional regulation.

 The above tips include some of the gold-standard recommendations for getting healthy sleep generally, but during this pandemic, they’re even more important.
 Our immune system and our mental well-being depend on our ability to get restful, restorative sleep.